astik/infoglue-maven/README.txt

 ------------------------------------------------
-Details on the maven part of this install :
+Details on the "maven step1" part of this install :

 One particular jar, propertyset-1.4 is not available as a build, it is only available as a tag in openymphony svn.
 A maven project has been created for this : propertyset